theimowski/SuaveMusicStoreTutorial/en/admin_authorization.md

 - `reset` is a WebPart to clean up auth and state cookie values, and redirect to home page afterwards.
 We'll use it for logging user off.
 - `redirectWithReturnPath` aims to point user to some url, with the "returnPath" query parameter baked into the url.
 We'll use it for redirecting user to logon page if specific action requires authentication.
 - `loggedOn` takes `f_success` WebPart as argument, which will be applied if user is authenticated.
-Here we use the library function `Auth.authenticate`, to which `f_success` comes as last parameter.
+Here we use the library function `authenticate`, to which `f_success` comes as last parameter.
 The rest of parameters, starting with first are are respectively:
     - `CookieLife` - `Session` in our case
     - `httpsOnly` - we pass false as we won't cover HTTPS bindings in the tutorial (however Suave does support it).
     - 3rd parameter is a function applied if auth cookie is missing - that's where we want to redirect user to the logon page with a "returnPath"